stsolovey/app_plug_for_jmeter20230811/README.md

 ### Legend and Theme:
-There was emulated some system (mobile operator?) for load testing with features like registration, login, plan selection, and file operations.
+We emulated a system (perhaps a mobile operator?) for load testing, with features such as registration, login, plan selection, and file operations.

 ### Emulator's methods: